xxfoundation/elixxir-docs/cmix.md

 * Sign(private_key, payload): Returns a cryptographic signature.

-* Verify(public_key, signature): Returns a boolean which will be true if the signature is valid for the given public key.
+* Verify(public_key, data, signature): Returns a boolean which will be true if the `signature` is a signature of `data` and is valid for the given public key.

 ### Preparation Phase